Instant Pot Green Chile Chicken Chowder {Paleo, Whole30, GAPS, Keto}

 - extra salsa verde

-And now, see how easy it is to make a nourishing, homemade green chile chicken chowder… in your Instant Pot!
+And now, see how easy it is to make a nourishing, homemade Instant Pot Green Chile Chicken Chowder!

 Instant Pot Green Chile Chicken Chowder